MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2018

--Gradient Descent Finds Global Minima of Deep Neural Networks. [[paper]](https://arxiv.org/abs/1811.03804)
+- Gradient Descent Finds Global Minima of Deep Neural Networks. [[paper]](https://arxiv.org/abs/1811.03804)
   - Simon S. Du, Jason D. Lee, Haochuan Li, Liwei Wang, Xiyu Zhai. *ICML 2019*
   - Digest: Our analysis relies on the particular structure of the Gram matrix induced by the neural network architecture.
 This structure allows us to show the Gram matrix is stable throughout the training process and this stability implies the global optimality of the gradient descent algorithm.